EFSCOIN/Efscoin/README.md

 - Qt libraries, available under LGPL and commercial license.

 Currently used icon sets:
-- http://www.fatcow.com/free-icons - Creative commons Attribution license
+- [Creative common](http://www.fatcow.com/free-icons) - Creative commons Attribution license
-- http://www.famfamfam.com/lab/icons/flags - "These flag icons are available for free use for any purpose with no requirement for attribution."
+- [Flags icon](http://www.famfamfam.com/lab/icons/flags) - "These flag icons are available for free use for any purpose with no requirement for attribution."
-- http://www.oxygen-icons.org/ - Available under Creative Common Attribution-ShareAlike 3.0 and LGPL license
+- [Oxygen icon](http://www.oxygen-icons.org/) - Available under Creative Common Attribution-ShareAlike 3.0 and LGPL license

 Licenses of utility software built by buildroot:
 Type `cd buildroot ; make legal-info` to generate a list, which will be available under `output/legal-info`.